Job-Ad-Research-at-QSB-LUC/JAAT/README.md

 `predictions = W.get_wage_batch(LIST_OF_TEXTS)`

 This now will return a list predictions in the same order as the inputted texts, with each value either as a dictionary or `None`.

+## SkillMatch
+`SkillMatch` is a tool to identify and extract required skills from a job posting, very similar to `TaskMatch`.
+The output of this tool will be all identified skill labels in a provided text, mapped to their respective EuropaCode.

+After importing the module, simply instantiate the `SkillMatch` object:

+`SM = JAAT.SkillMatch()`

+Optionally, we can provide a threshold value (default = 0.87, [0, 1]), which governs how lenient to be with the matching (lower means more matches, but potentially less correct ones).

+`SM = SkillMatch(threshold=0.8)`

+Then, run it on any given (job ad) text:

+`skills = SM.get_skills(TEXT)`

+The output will be a list of tuples, matching an ONET task ID and its title (description).
+In case no tasks are matched, an empty list will be returned.
+Example output:

+`[('designing systems and products', 'S1.11'), ('work conceptually', 'T2.4'), ('interact with users to gather requirements', 'S1.7')]`

+For batch processing, run:

+`skills = SM.get_skills_batch(LIST_OF_TEXTS)`

 ## Acknowledgements